 The calls and texts going into and out of the covered entity are not stored by the vendor and are not required to be covered by a BAA.

-Dependability should be the most important consideration for providers and hospitals when evaluating a telephony partner.
+Dependability is likely the most important consideration for providers and hospitals when evaluating a telephony partner.
 Hospitals, more than most consumers, require extensive coverage, a plan in place for failover and redundancy, and easy change management—so they can focus on providing care for patients in need.

-- Failover and redundancy: Choose a telecommunications provider that has a backup to keep communications flowing.
+- Failover and redundancy: Choose a telecommunications provider that has a backup plan to keep communications flowing.
 If a phone provider isn’t reliable, then patients can suffer.
-Hospitals need to be able to receive calls to prevent any disruption of patient care.
+Hospitals need to receive calls to prevent any disruption of patient care.

 - Easy change management: Self-service phone number management can allow health networks to add and subtract numbers as needed.
 Scaling a phone network as a hospital system increases its footprint should be quick, easy, and not disruptive.

-A good IP voice carrier is going to provide more than just a dial tone to customers.
-Voice API functionality can help route call control, allowing incoming calls to be quickly routed to the right department: cardiology, neurology, scheduling, billing, etc.
+A good IP voice carrier provides more than just a dial tone to customers.
+Voice API functionality can allow incoming calls to be quickly routed to the right department: cardiology, neurology, scheduling, billing, etc.

 Customer service is key.
 Not only do hospitals need a reliable network, but they need a telecommunications provider at the ready to help with support.
 Large hospital systems also need to consider a provider that can offer enhanced 911 (e911) to route emergency personnel to the correct building and room, if they are needed.